 Penalties for Not Paying Overtime

-The amount of penalties that can be assessed against a company for not paying overtime or misclassifying your employees as exempt can add up to be significantly more than the amount it would cost to pay the overtime in the first place.
+The number of penalties that can be assessed against a company for not paying overtime or misclassifying your employees as exempt can add up to be significantly more than the amount it would cost to pay them overtime in the first place.

 If you have not received your overtime wages, you can first file a wage claim with the labor commissioner’s office, and if you no longer work at that position, you can file a lawsuit for a waiting time penalty, which can pay out a day’s wages for each day you have been waiting for your overtime payment – up to 30 days.